SaiPavanD/C_shell/readme.txt

 piping
 redirection

+Doubts:
+when execvp fails, have to manually exit(0) from child process.
+(Cleared)

 ##################################################################################################################################################
 Fundaes for piping:
 Basically for piping what we need to do is, the output of the first process should be input to the second process.